 For the list of compatible equipment, please see the What drone hardware is compatible with Sitemark? support article.

 6. SITEMARK PLATFORM

 The Pilot shall use the Sitemark Platform to upload the collected Aerial Data;

-Sitemark markets several predefined Data Products which are available to Customer on the Sitemark Platform which enables the Customer market relevant business decisions by presenting analytic data and reports;
+Sitemark markets several predefined Data Products which are available to Customers on the Sitemark Platform, which enables the Customer market-relevant business decisions by presenting analytic data and reports;

-Customer can order an Operation on the Sitemark Platform, by selecting the Site boundaries and choosing a Data Product.
+Customers can order an Operation on the Sitemark Platform by selecting the Site boundaries and choosing a Data Product.

 6.2.
 Data Products

 For the list of Sitemark Data Products and their flight requirements, please see the Sitemark Data Products support articles listed below.

 Upon being onboarded to “Sitemark Pilot Network,” Sitemark will create the Pilot account on the Sitemark Platform (www.app.sitemark.com);